REAP PROJECT

 ABOUT THE REAP PROJECT

-Rare earth magnets based upon neodymium iron boron (NdFeB) are a key material in electric vehicles where they are used in drive motors, generators, power steering and in loudspeakers.
-In recent years the supply of rare earths has come under considerable constraint from the main producer, China.
-Recycling of rare earth magnets presents a significant opportunity and REAP aims to develop a recycling supply chain for the loudspeaker market.
-We will investigate novel ways of liberating rare earth magnets from automotive and consumer audio modules.
-European Metal Recycling will pre-process automotive and flat screen TV loudspeaker scrap to provide a feed of scrap components containing NdFeB magnets to HyProMag Ltd. HyProMag will evaluate a patented process in conjunction with the University of Birmingham to extract the magnets as a demagnetised alloy powder, which can be used in the remanufacture of magnets.
-The quality, quantity, availability and value of the scrap will be determined for speakers from various sources and a calculation of value added to the scrap will be made.
-The short loop recycling processes which are being developed by HyProMag Ltd will have a significant environmental benefit compared to primary production of magnets.
+Rare earth magnets, based upon neodymium iron boron (NdFeB) are a key material in electric vehicles where they are used in drive motors, generators, power steering and in loudspeakers.
+In recent years the supply of rare earths has had restrictions introduced from the main producer, China.
+Recycling of rare earth magnets presents a significant opportunity and REAP aimed to develop a recycling supply chain for the loudspeaker market.
+We investigated novel ways of liberating rare earth magnets from automotive and consumer audio modules.
+European Metal Recycling pre-processed automotive and flat screen TV loudspeaker scrap to provide a feed of scrap components containing NdFeB magnets to HyProMag.

 The REAP project was funded by the Catalysing Green Innovation challenge, delivered by Innovate UK for UK Research and Innovation, and ran for 9 months from October 2020.